dstackai/dstack/docs/index.md

 Typical data and training workflows deal with processing huge amounts of data.
 They typically involve piping together numerous tasks that may have different hardware requirements.

-dstack allows you to define workflows and infrastructure requirements as code using declarative `Configuration files`.
+dstack allows you to define workflows and infrastructure requirements as code using declarative configuration files.
 When you run a workflow, dstack provisions the required infrastructure on-demand.

 When defining a workflow, you can either use the built-in providers (that support specific use-cases),